priscillasp/Amazon_Tab_Transformer/README.md

 # Amazon Discount Prediction AI Model

 ## Project Overview
 This project set out to build a model that predicts **discount percentages** for Amazon products.
-The initial goal was to use **TabTransformer**, an AI model that learns from both **categorical** and **numerical data**, to predict **new prices after discount**.
-However, after experimenting with the data and debugging through various stages, I shifted focus to predicting the **discount percentage**, which provided better results.
+The goal was to use **TabTransformer**, an AI model that learns from both categorical and numerical data, to predict the discount percentage for an Amazon product when user gives web link to product.

 The project involved:
 - **Data annotation** and careful **feature selection**.